mwmlln/tails-on-trails/README.md

   **Admin page** - This page is restricted to the site administrator and is used to approve the posts and comments to ensure all the posts and comments appears in the site is not inappropriate for the safe use.

+  **About the site page** – Information on the site provided in this page.
+Users can find out here which page is accessible for registered members only.

  **Planned Features:**
   * The site should be responsive and user-friendly on all devices.
   * Intuitive and user-friendly navigation